ulikoehler/YakDB/YakServer/doc/graph-model.md

 The graph API shall support arbitrary identifiers for nodes and attributes, as long as they fulfil these requirements:
     - They are not zero-length
-    - In their binary representation, all bytes are >= 0x20, but no byte is equal to 0xFF.
+    - In their binary representation, all bytes are >= 0x20

 ## EBNF grammar specifications